ourresearch/openalex-docs/the-data/works/README.md

 ### `license`

-_String:_ The license applied to this work at this host.
+The license applied to this work at this host.

 Most toll-access works don't have an explicit license (they're under "all rights reserved" copyright), so this field generally has content only if `is_oa` is `true`.

 ```json
 license: "cc-by"